Ibogaine Methamphetamine Detox Therapy Can End Cravings

 IbogaLife Detox Treatment For Stimulant And Meth Abuse

-At Dimitri Mugianis’s IbogaLife facility, our meth protocol for ibogaine therapy includes a suggested 10 day stay, with two full flood doses.
+At Dimitri Mugianis’s IbogaLife facility, our meth protocol for ibogaine therapy includes a 7 day stay, with two full flood doses.
 Participants must pass a medical screening.
 As with ibogaine alcohol detox, participants will need to abstain from stimulants for some time before treatment, and must test negative to a stimulant urinalysis before treatment.